Area Forecast Discussion

 National Weather Service Cleveland OH

-pressure will build south across the Great Lakes
+A ridge of high pressure will build east across the Great Lakes

 .NEAR TERM /UNTIL 6 AM WEDNESDAY MORNING/...